raphael-proust/OGL-SRD5/pages/09.abilities/default.md

 #### Speed

-Every character and monster has a speed, which is the distance in feet that the character or monster can walk in 1 round.
-This number assumes short bursts of energetic movement in the midst of a life* threatening situation.
+Every character and monster has a speed, which is the distance in meters that the character or monster can walk in 1 round.
+This number assumes short bursts of energetic movement in the midst of a life-threatening situation.

 The following rules determine how far a character or monster can move in a minute, an hour, or a day.